nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * The task Number must be an integer and smaller than the total number of tasks you added.

 Example of usage: `delete -t 1`

+Context:

+* You have added a task by typing `add -t return Harry Potter /by tmr 2pm` in the command line.
+* The task is marked as done.
+* The task *[v] return Harry Potter (by: tmr 2pm)* appears as the first task in ToDoList when you type `list -t`.

 Expected outcome:
 ```